What is the Flare Time Series Oracle?

 The Flare Time Series Oracle (FTSO) is the decentralized on-chain mechanism that provides time series data estimates to the Flare Network to ensure accurate pricing.
-As the native asset, Spark (FLR), is not used to ensure the safety of the network, it opens up many avenues for FLR to be utilized throughout the ecosystem.
-FLR comes with two detachable features with one of these serving as a way to provide price data estimates to the FTSO.
+As the native asset, Spark (FLR) is not used to ensure the safety of the network, it opens up many avenues for FLR to be utilized throughout the ecosystem.
+FLR comes with two detachable features when wrapping it in a ERC smart contract with one of these serving as a way to provide price data estimates to the FTSO.
 FLR holders who provide accurate price data estimates to the FTSO will be rewarded with additional FLR through the FTSO inflation mechanism.
 Aggregating external price data onto blockchains has been penned as the Oracle Problem, which Flare aims to solve via the FTSO through incentives and decentralization.

 Why the need for the FTSO?